antouhou/HexCore/Docs/README.md

 #### Changing the cell's terrain type

 Cell's terrain type can be changed using `graph.SetCellsTerrainType()`.
-Just as with blocking/unblocking cells, there are two variants: `SetCellsTerrainType(IEnumerable<Coordinate3D> coordinates, ITerrainType terrainType)` and `SetCellsTerrainType(Coordinate3D coordinates, ITerrainType terrainType)`.
+Just as with blocking/unblocking cells, there are two variants: `SetCellsTerrainType(IEnumerable<Coordinate3D> coordinates, TerrainType terrainType)` and `SetCellsTerrainType(Coordinate3D coordinates, TerrainType terrainType)`.

 ## Utility methods